-Anyone who writes appreciates how much work it is—in fact, the better the writing, the more likely that writer has spent many hundreds—even thousands—of hours working to hone his or her skills.
+Anyone who writes knows how much work it is—in fact, the better the writing, the more likely that writer has spent many hundreds—even thousands—of hours working to hone his or her skills.
 Yet, no matter how experienced the writer, one skill in particular that must be honed (but is often undervalued) is the ability to learn from constructive criticism.
 Unless your writing is hidden away under lock and key, you need a thick skin: as a writer, you need to learn how to deal with feedback.

 Writing requires a set of skills that took you years to perfect.
 Many skills I use in my work as a freelance editor are skills I have honed over the years, too.
 In Part I of this series, I discussed Research, Observation, and Brevity as they relate to the editing work I do for authors.
 Today I’ll like to talk about Accuracy and Honesty, two personal attributes that I consider important skills when writing and editing.